Jhd9252/Jhd9252/README.md

 ###

 A little about me: Started off doing electronic communications repair as a Marine.
 Moved into IT whilst in Japan.
-Eventually leading a few teams supporting companies in the Pacific with IT and IT procurement.
-Chased my goal of becoming a software engineer into NYU.
+Eventually leading a few teams supporting companies pertaining IT management procurement.
+Moved into networking and security, before finally chasing my goal of becoming a software engineer by attending NYU CDS.
 Pursuing a joint Computer Science and Data Science degree.

 - 🌱 I’m currently learning Japanese, C, Tableau, Julia
 - 📫 How to reach me: jhd9252@nyu.edu